-(a).
-The capability and qualifications of key and supporting personnel (13 points).
+(a) The capability and qualifications of key and supporting personnel (13 points).
 HUD will assess the qualifications of key personnel (especially the PI and co-Principal Investigator(s) (co-PIs)) to carry out the proposed study as evidenced by academic and professional background, publications, and recent (within the past 5 years) research experience.
-The proposed PI must directly represent and be compensated directly by the applicant for his or her role in the proposed study.
-Publications and/or research experience are considered relevant if they required the acquisition and use of knowledge and skills that can be applied in the planning and execution of the technical study that is proposed under this NOFO.
-In providing information on the key personnel, please include information on their organization position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities.
+The proposed PI must directly represent and be compensated directly by the applicant for their role in the proposed study.
+Publications and/or research experience are considered relevant if they require the acquisition and use of knowledge and skills that can be applied in the planning and execution of the technical study that is proposed under this NOFO.
+In providing information on the key personnel, please include information on their organization position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, percentage of time being spent on other HUD grants, and percentage of time to be spent on other activities.
 (Note: you have the option to provide the information on key personnel's organization, position title, phone/fax numbers, email addresses, percentage of time proposed for this grant, and percentage of time to be spent on other activities as an attachment).
 HUD will also evaluate the qualifications of supporting personnel such as statisticians and research assistants.
 Indicate roles and activities of partner organizations as they will be evaluated with respect to their qualifications and capabilities to successfully implement their proposed project roles and activities.
+HUD strongly encourages collaboration with Minority Serving Institutions (MSIs) such as the Historic Black Colleges and Universities (HBCUs), the Hispanic Associations of Colleges and Universities (HACUs), etc., as partners (MSI must be substantially involved in conducting the technical studies).
+For the MSI partner to be substantially involved, they must either manage a phase of the proposed study and/or at least have one person as key personnel on the study team.
 Please do not include the Social Security Numbers (SSN) of any staff members.